 The Film Edge frame gives you loads of great filmstrip looks that can add a dramatic or artsy analog look to any photo.
 All six of the Film Edge frames will crop your photo into a square, so be sure that your subject is centered.

-This frame goes great with Intrepid or Urbane effects, and Special Elite or RNS Camelia fonts.
+This frame goes great with Intrepid or Urbane effects and the Special Elite font.

 Amatic Small Caps makes for an easily readable and fun handwriting font to add to your Polaroid.
 Another great font option would be Special Elite, for an ultra vintage feel.